 How often does the Daily Nexus print?

-The newspaper comes out Monday through Friday during the regular school year except on university holidays.
+The newspaper prints on Monday, Wednesday, and Thursday, with online content produced Monday through Friday during the regular school year except on university holidays.
 The Nexus publishes only twice during Dead Week and once during Finals Week.
 Only two to three issues are published during the summer session, however, occasional online updates are made.

 How do I join the Daily Nexus staff?